Matthew D. Green

 "Stacking Sigmas: A Framework to Compose Sigma-Protocols for Disjunctions".
-A. Goel, M. Green, M. Hall-Andersen, G. Kaptchuk To appear in EUROCRYPT 2022. (ePrint PDF)
+A. Goel, M. Green, M. Hall-Andersen, G. Kaptchuk In EUROCRYPT 2022. (ePrint PDF)

 "Fluid MPC: Secure Multiparty Computation with Dynamic Participants".
 A. R. Choudhuri, A. Goel, M. Green, A. Jain, G. Kaptchuk In CRYPTO 2021. (ePrint PDF)

 "Fuzzy Message Detection".
 G. Beck, J. Len, I. Miers, M. Green To appear in ACM CCS 2021. (ePrint PDF)